YorkCodeDojo/gopher/Intro/readme.md

 ## Task 3

 Lines starting with a 0 are links to text files.
-These have the same format as the submenus from task 2.
+These have the same 3 element format as the submenus from task 2.
 Display the link text on the screen and allow the user to display a text file.